Muhamad Akmal Saleh: Political career

+Resignation as Melaka EXCO Member

+On 15 January 2026, Akmal announced his resignation as a Melaka EXCO Member effective next week, 19 January 2026, while remaining in his position as the UMNO Youth Chief during the UMNO Youth Assembly, Akmal said his resignation was meant to reflect and defend the voices of UMNO’s grassroots, stating that he could not continue sitting alongside the Democratic Action Party (DAP) and that he intended to “fight DAP to the end.”
+However, he reaffirmed his acceptance of UMNO’s decision to remain in the federal unity government until the end of its term.
+He said he had discussed his decision with Ab Rauf and UMNO President Ahmad Zahid Hamidi, who advised him that fighters should not abandon their comrades.
+Despite this, he felt compelled to step aside from the EXCO Member role to better represent grassroots concerns.
+His announcement prompted delegates to urge him to withdraw his resignation.
+The move followed calls by DAP Youth for him to step down over his criticism of the unity government, and earlier indications by Akmal that he might resign amid internal party backlash.
+He also shared that Ab Rauf had been his mentor since his student leadership days and had played a key role in shaping his political journey.

 Controversies and issues

 Allah word on socks at KK Super Mart

 Muhamad Akmal has called on all Muslims and Malays in Malaysia to boycott KK Super Mart for insulting the word of God.
 He also reminded KK Mart or any party that the power to buy is in our hands (Malay peoples) and never play with the sentiment and sensitivity of the "3R" (religion, race and royalty).
 Muhamad Akmal also added in his statement to urge KK Super Mart to put up banners in all its 881 branches in Malaysia to apologize to Muslims regarding this statement.
 His statement was supported by Chief Minister of Melaka, Datuk Seri Ab Rauf Yusoh.
+Akmal later joined criticism of KK due to a viral photo of a ham and cheese sandwich being labelled as halal, although it later emerged that the meat was chicken.
 His political opponents and supporters allege That he is using the controversy as a dog whistles that uses language that appears normal to the majority but communicates specific things to intended audiences which are generally used to convey messages on issues to provoke controversy without attracting negative attention.
 This had brought his UMNO youth party edging towards the path of the right-wing to garner support from the bottom forty electorates that alienate moderates and non-Muslims.